 First Web Design Experience & The Internet

 Growing up, creative expression has always been a huge part of my daily routine and I have always been given the opportunity to express myself in various visual ways (arts & crafts, analog photography).
 I vividly recall the day we’ve got this “magic box” with a keyboard and mouse.
-And even without an internet connection I would spend hours in front of the screen pressing buttons.
+And even without an internet connection, I would spend hours in front of the screen pressing buttons.
 Little did I know it was the birth of a lifelong relationship for me.
-It all evolved at such rapid pace that before we knew it, the internet was part of daily routine.
+It all evolved at such a rapid pace that before we knew it, the internet was part of daily routine.
 Computer classes were standard practice in schools in Germany.
 But it was not enough for me, so I devoted my free time to further discover the world wide web.
 With no surprise, my favorite program back then happened to be Microsoft Paint.

 Designing for Social Media & Learning HTML/CSS